ntakirutimanapierre/Sentinel-2-Cloud-Masking-with-s2cloudless/README.md

    - Use Folium to create an interactive map.
    - Add the cloud-free composite to the map and display it.

 By following these steps, you can effectively mask clouds and cloud shadows in Sentinel-2 data using Earth Engine and `s2cloudless`, producing a cloud-free composite image suitable for further analysis.
 This approach leverages the power of Earth Engine for large-scale geospatial data processing and visualization.
+You can repricate or clone the codes to do the reprication for the district we know!, the next steps was are to see how these images can be used to effectively answer somequestions related to biodiversity, settlements, biodiversity,... the main target is to investigate the use of machine learning.